dark-thirty/esp32-cam-ILI9341LCD-LVGL/README.md

-# Board Support Package (esp-bsp component) using ESP-IDF 5.3, ili9341 LCD and LVGL 9.x modified for esp32-cam
+# Board Support Package (esp-bsp component) modified for esp32-cam using ESP-IDF 5.3, 2,8" ili9341 LCD display and LVGL 9.x

 Esp32-cam connected to 2.8" ili9341 LCD display using LVGL for video stream.
 This project requires the esp-idf sdk 5.3.1.